-Justification

-Uniting the basis of improved information (supply/emand assessments, climate vulnerability rofiles) the project will develop and implement) targeted vulnerability reduction measures imed at meeting the needs of specific (or ulnerable) groups, 2) GW supply quality mprovement measures; and 3) identification and rotection of strategic GW reserves.
-In 1-2: For each of the pilot areas a critical nation of strategic GW reserves.
-In 1-2: For each of the pilot areas a critical nation of strategic GW reserves.
-In 1-2: For each of the pilot areas a critical nation of strategic GW reserves.
-In 1-2: For each of the pilot areas a critical nation of strategic GW reserves.
-In 1-2: For each of the pilot areas a critical nation of sectors/stakeholders are not excluded.
-This will larify the main climate change related ulnerabilities and stakeholder groups.
-We will sous on vulnerabilities that have potential to be intigated on the basis of improved and responsible the sesonal withdrawals for specific purposes, in ombination with recharge measures, adaptation of ser needs (different crops or income generating ctivities), governance and administrative rrangements (allocate limited shallow GW for low-ncome users), diversification of GW based water upply (deeper aquifers, new well fields), quality eatment of surface- or GW to make it suitable for pecific user needs; technical improvements of xtraction wells.
-Increases in extraction should be ccompanied by resource conservation elsewhere) or increase in recharge.
-In 2: Vulnerability mitigation should be accompanied with a careful assessment of water needs versus vater sourcing options (surface water or GW).
+Outcome 3: Climate Baseline (without AF project) Additional (with AF project) Justification resilience and GW use in pilot areas are increased in an equitable and gender-balanced manner through adaptive technologies and approaches Next to basic resource inventories (GW maps) there is no tailored information to support sustainable resource use of specific measures to support resilience.
+No transboundary cooperation, incompatible resource inventories, no communication.
+Only very basic, general information is available Greater resilience and sustainable GW resource use, enabling low income and vulnerable user groups to use GW resources optimally when needed.
+Joint and coordinated efforts to use information and tools (monitoring) to develop and apply GW management Comprehensive information, tools and methods developed and applied; resilience measures developed and applied (related to the physical GW system, governance of water resources or adaptation of user needs).
+On the basis of improved information (supply/ demand assessments, climate vulnerability profiles) the project will develop and implement 1) targeted vulnerability reduction measures aimed at meeting the needs of specific (or vulnerable) groups, 2) GW supply quality improvement measures; and 3) identification and protection of strategic GW reserves.
+Ad 1-2: For each of the pilot areas a critical analysis will be prepared of vulnerabilities for agricultural production, domestic (rural) water supply and possibly other major water users (industry like food processing).
+Other sectors/stakeholders are not excluded.
+This will clarify the main climate change related vulnerabilities and stakeholder groups.
+We will focus on vulnerabilities that have potential to be mitigated on the basis of improved and responsible GW management.
+Such practices could include: seasonal withdrawals for specific purposes, in combination with recharge measures, adaptation of user needs (different crops or income generating activities), governance and administrative arrangements (allocate limited shallow GW for low-income users), diversification of GW based water supply (deeper aquifers, new well fields), quality treatment of surface- or GW to make it suitable for specific user needs; technical improvements of extraction wells.
+Increases in extraction should be accompanied by resource conservation (elsewhere) or increase in recharge.
+Ad 3: Vulnerability mitigation should be accompanied with a careful assessment of water needs versus water sourcing options (surface water or GW).
+Improved understanding of the GW system (Component 1) supports a better assessment and quantification of the available resources and possibly specific constraints in further use.

-em rof) to improve the control of t

-(Component 1) supports a better assessment and quantification of the available resources and possibly specific constraints in further use.
 Vulnerable high quality resources (i.e. for drinking water supply) may need to be protected.
-GW use options could be adapted (i.e. strategically located deep GW extraction cold replace vulnerable shallow extraction).
-Basic monitoring of GW dynamics is needed to be able to match regional extraction volumes/rates to regional recharge rates.
-All measures rely on support from and awareness in stakeholder/user groups, which is in itself already a vulnerability reduction result.
+GW use options could be adapted (i.e. strategically located deep GW extraction.
+Basic monitoring of GW dynamics is needed to be able to match regional extraction volumes/rates to regional recharge ra measures rely on support from and awareness in stakeholder/user groups, which is in itself already a vulnerability reduction result.